 From the 1st of April 2020 (6th April 2020 for BIK), the CO2 value obtained under WLTP will be used instead of the NEDC equivalent.
 When WLTP does start to be used to calculate vehicle tax, it will only affect passenger vehicles that at that time are unregistered, i.e. the CO2 figure that is used for tax purposes when the car is first registered will not change during its lifetime.

 The new WLTP testing regime is still a laboratory-based standardised test but it seeks to provide more realistic testing conditions and a more accurate basis for assessing a vehicle model's fuel/energy consumption and emissions figures.
 In essence, the aim is to ensure that test conditions better reflect real world driving.

 No. At present no changes to the model portfolio are planned, however certain engine and gearbox combinations will change.
 Individual models and their engines will have to be further engineered in order to achieve even higher efficiency and reduce emissions as per the regulations.
 However, models will not be discontinued as a result of WLTP.

 Yes, there are.
 The driving cycles for exhaust and consumption measurement developed in Japan (JC 08) and the USA (FTP 75) are more closely oriented on specific situations on the country's roads.
 For example, Japan's driving cycle includes numerous stop-and-go phases and is carried out twice, once as a cold start and once as a warm start.

-Yes, electric vehicles must also be tested according to the new WLTP rules.
+Yes, electric vehicles are also tested according to the WLTP rules.

-From 1st January 2019, energy efficiency labels displayed alongside vehicles in showrooms will show a range of WLTP values for fuel/energy consumption (low, medium, high, extra high and combined) and a combined NEDC equivalent value (derived from the WLTP test) for CO2.
+From the 1st January 2019, energy efficiency labels displayed alongside passenger vehicles in showrooms show a range of WLTP values for fuel/energy consumption (low, medium, high, extra high and combined) and a combined NEDC equivalent value (derived from the WLTP test) for CO2.